 To get there, she describes her process as reading the text “like a story” about six times to date, “writing questions, underlining things”.
 She then asks “What is the scene really about?” and “What does the character really want?”
 And “what is the journey EACH of these characters is on?”
 As she begins working with her cast, they’ll travel to “find where their hearts really are.”

 Quantum Theatre’s The Hard Problem continues its 2017-18 season, Oct.
 27 to Nov.
-19. Red Hills, runs through Sept.
+19 on the 5th Floor of the Energy Innovation Center at 1435 Bedford Ave.
+Red Hills, runs through Sept.
 10. Pittsburgher Gab Cody’s Inside Passage has its world premiere, March 2-25.
 For details on plays, venues, special events, and tickets, the Quantum Theatre, quantumtheatre.com.